 8. Machine Specific Areas

-However, you already know how to deal with problem areas - using curves.
+However, you already know how to deal with problem areas – using curves.
 Aside from being non-destructive, adjustment layers boast masks so you can apply them locally.
-So, if the reflected light or unwanted light is giving a small area a tint, you can correct it with curves and then mask the adjustment layer so that it doesn't affect the entire photo.
+So, if the reflected or unwanted light gives a small area a tint, you can correct it with curves and then mask the adjustment layer so that it doesn’t affect the entire photo.

-It's very easy to get confused with this approach.
-This is no different from the work of artists who spend hours touching up the details of a painting or trying to create such detail that they have to work on it for weeks.
-Again, you can work on your shots any amount of time until you're happy with how your shot looks on paper or on a screen.
+It’s effortless to get confused with this approach.
+It is no different from the work of artists who spend hours touching up the details of a painting or trying to create such a point that they have to work on it for weeks.
+Again, you can work on your shots anytime until you’re happy with how your photo looks on paper or a screen.

 9. Use Curves – Advanced